What To Ask Your Lawyer

 Finally, don't leave without asking them what the next step is, moving forward.
 What is the best way to get in contact with them?
 How long do they think it will be before they have any news?
 What can you do to best work with them as things progress?
 Let them know how best to get in touch with you, and when you can be reached.

 Getting the results you need from your personal injury case is a team effort, and while your attorney will do a lot of the leg work for you, good communication is still important for any team.
-Call the South Bend personal injury attorneys at Pfeifer, Morgan & Steisak today for your free consultation.
+Call Pfeifer, Morgan & Stesiak's accomplished team of South Bend personal injury attorneys today for your free consultation.
 We're excited to see what we can do together.